Does Leagues Ahead Diving offer snorkelling in Gran Canaria?

 Once you have finished snorkelling a lovely coffee afterwards in one of the many charming coffee shops in Arinaga is the place to be, however directly on the left side of the beach is a charming restaurant which is bound to have your favourite Spanish cuisine, including the best Mojo potatoes on the island!
 It is very popular so good luck getting a seat!
 This is the perfect opportunity to warm up and discuss the marine life you have just seen.

 Now I have disclosed all our secrets about snorkelling in Gran Canaria, take the plunge, go and have some fun!
 Don’t forget your camera because the photographs are guaranteed to make everyone jealous!
 Stay safe, respect the environment and if you see us blowing bubbles beneath you while snorkelling in Gran Canaria, remember to say hello!
+And of course, if you would like a guided snorkel tour or even to take the plunge into scuba diving Gran Canaria please don't hesitate to contact us!